 In this case, no attribution is required, and there is no restriction on the use of the picture.

 If you wish use another search engine, such as Google, then save that picture to your computer and insert the picture from your computer.

 An easy way to insert a picture in a Word document is to copy and paste.
 You can copy and paste a picture:

 For example, Figures 6 and 7 show copying a picture in a PowerPoint slide into a Word document.

 A Word document need not contain only text.
 Pictures can:

-You can insert a picture in Word from a number of sources:
+You can insert a picture in a Word document from a number of sources:

-And don't forget - you can edit a picture in Word as well.
+And don't forget - you can edit a picture using Microsoft Word as well.